chandiwalaaadhar/stackoverflow/README.md

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!

+## Aadhar Chandiwala's Opinion

+This Tutorial was all in all good where we learned about CRISP-DM, the thing I found a little difficult was understanding some of the Explaninations since I have very minimum experience working with machnine learning algorithms